bihealth/WiPP/documentation/USERGUIDE.md

 In this section, we will see how to run the pipeline.
 Once everything is in place, only a few commands are required to run **WiPP** and generate our high confidence peak set from the raw data.

-We recommend using the `example_project/` to test the software before jumping to the analysis of your own data.
+We recommend using `projects/example_project/` to test **WiPP** before jumping to the analysis of your own data.

-If you prefer to start right away with your own data, please first read the [Input directory](#input-dir) to learn how to organize your input data files.
+If you prefer to start right away with your own data, please refer to the [Input directory](#input-dir) section in this document to learn how to organize the directories containing your raw data files.

-You may also wish to skip ahead and learn more about the [pipeline settings](#pipeline-settings) before continuing with the instructions on how to run **WiPP**.
+You may also wish to skip ahead and learn more about the [pipeline settings](#pipeline-settings) before continuing with the instructions below on how to run **WiPP**.

 <a name="running-tr"></a>